Term of the Moment

 Trace the Circuit Yourself

-Select one of the four binary additions above and place the two bits at Input 1 and 2.
+Select one of the four additions above the circuit diagram and place the two bits to be added at Input 1 and 2.
 Then trace the pulse (or no pulse) down the lines to the transistors.
-If the transistor is pulsed, the switch closes and the source current flows through.
-At the NOT gate, the source current normally flows through the transistor unless pulsed, at which time it opens and impedes the current.
-This circuit shows the interconnections of only seven transistors.
+This circuit uses only seven transistors.
 Imagine the complexity of a chip today that contains billions of transistors in an area no larger than a postage stamp.
 See active area and chip.